Friday’s analyst upgrades and downgrades

 On Wednesday, the Okotoks, Alta.-based company, which provides long haul and local transportation services, released its 2018 business plan and budget, which Mr. Foscolos said featured a "mixed" short-term outlook with "positive" fundamentals for the longer term.

-Mullen is projecting 2018 revenue of $1.37-billion, with 67 per cent (or approximately $800-million) coming from its Trucking and Logistics segment with the remainder stemming from its Oilfield Services unit.
+Mullen is projecting 2018 revenue of $1.37-billion, with 67 per cent (or approximately $800-million) coming from its trucking and logistics segment with the remainder stemming from its oilfield services unit.
 Its EBITDA is estimated to be $190-200-million.

 Mr. Foscolos said the dividend hike (of 24 cents per year) equates to a 2-per-cent increase in total projected return, which he said "somewhat softens" the lower-than-expected EBITDA.